Devyanshu/NBIS_python/README.md

  #### TODO
-   - A wrapper for some NBIS Algorithms
+   - Write explanation for the files